 Completion of Level 5 Qualification: Higher National Diploma, FdA, FdSC or equivalent in a similar subject.

 English language requirements: IELTS 6.0 overall, with 6.0 in writing and a minimum of 5.5 in other elements.

 Graduates can progress directly to a career in the film, television and screen industry in areas such as producing, directing, screenwriting, sound, post-production, cinematography and first assistant directing.

 Because we’re an industry-led practical film school, we’re uniquely positioned to offer outstanding value and quality to all our students.
-Course fees are currently £9,250 per year (subject to review) and there are no compulsory additional course costs however we strongly recommend investing in a Terrabyte external hard drive and a personal laptop/Macbook.
+Course fees are currently £9,250 per year for UK students (subject to review) and there are no compulsory additional course costs however we strongly recommend investing in a Terrabyte external hard drive and a personal laptop/Macbook.

 Year 3 (Top-Up)